monodon-monoceros/modal_spring_reverb/README.md

-# modal_spring_reverb
+# Modal Spring Reverb

-implementation of a physical spring reverb model of in FAUST using Modal Synthesis.
+Implementation of a *crappy* physical spring reverb model in Faust using modal synthesis.

+---

 ## To Do:

 * Improvement of Model in Matlab
-   * Improve Attenuation Modelling
+   * modelling of frequency dependend attenuation
 * Learning Faust
 * Implementation in Faust
    * Plugin